kxie95/kxie95.github.io/_posts/2018-02-01-4-rules-of-simple-design.md

 * Refactor

 **Why**
-* Ensures your software works as intended.
+* Ensures that your software works as intended.
 No production code should ever be pushed out without verifying that it works.
-* Make you the user of your own code and therefore makes you reflect on the design of it.
+* Makes you the user of your own code and therefore makes you reflect on the design of it.

 ## Reveals intent
 Your code should communicate its intention/purpose to another person.